mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Here, let me see."

 Melna gently pulled hae closer to the light through the window and saw a strange circular ridge marking on hae head, but nothing that might suggest there was a wound there.
-But the rest of hae body told a different story; There were bruises and wounds marring hae arms and torso, as if she'd been in a horrible struggle of some sort.
+The rest of hae body told a different story; There were bruises and wounds marring hae arms and torso, as if she'd been in a horrible struggle of some sort.

 "My goodness.
 How did you get all of these?"
 Melna asked as she pressed gently near a few of the newer wounds to feel for any foreign objects.
 Thi winced uneasily at each one.